antimof/UxPlay/README.txt

 **-vc *converter*** chooses the GStreamer pipeline's videoconverter element, instead of the default value "videoconvert".
-When using video4linux hardware decoding by a GPU,`-vc  v4l2convert` will also use the GPU for video conversion.
+When using Video4Linux2 hardware-decoding by a GPU,`-vc  v4l2convert` will also use the GPU for video conversion.
 Using quotes "..." allows some parameters to be included with the converter name.